HANNA HILLEN FINANCIAL SERVICES LLP

 - Where we are providing an ongoing service we will update the information as part of our review process and note our records.

-- Information may be obtained from you face to face or through e-mail or completion of online documentation.
+- Information may be obtained from you face to face, via telephone, through e-mail or completion of online documentation.
 As the information is required to enable us to provide our services, if you choose not to provide it we may not be able to continue to advise you.

 - If you contact Us, We may keep a record of that correspondence.